Toluomotayo/KPMG-AU-Data-Analytics-Job-Simulation/README.md

 # KPMG AU Data Analytics Job Simulation
 ## Introduction
 This project showcases my solutions and insights gained from the virtual internship program offered by KPMG through Forage.
-This repository contains various tasks and projects completed during the job simulation, focusing on key data analytics skills such as data quality assessment, data insights, and data visualization.
-The primary objective is to assist Sprocket Central Pty Ltd in optimizing their marketing strategies through effective data analysis.
+This repository contains various tasks and projects completed during the job simulation, focusing on key data analytics skills such as data quality assessment, insights, and visualization.
+The primary objective is to assist Sprocket Central Pty Ltd optimize its marketing strategies through effective data analysis.
 ## Task 1: Data Quality Assessment
 + Analyze the provided datasets to identify data quality issues.
 + Draft a report highlighting the findings and recommendations for data cleaning.